MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Set-AadrmSuperUserGroup.md

 You must use PowerShell to configure super users; you cannot do this configuration by using a management portal.

-For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](https://docs.microsoft.com/rights-management/deploy-use/configure-super-users) on the Microsoft documentation site.
+For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](https://docs.microsoft.com/information-protection/deploy-use/configure-super-users).

 ## EXAMPLES